In this article we will go over how to create and manage customized activity and incident templates.

 Configuring a Report

-Navigate to the Settings module and select on Activity Templates.
+1. Hover over the Settings module and click Activity Templates.

 This will bring you to the Activity Template form builder view for a new template.

 Template Details (1): Additional settings for this Activity Template.
 A description for each option is in the next section

 Mobile Preview (2): This will display a preview of how a m-Post user will see the template when filling out the report.

 Form Name (3): Enter a title for this Activity Template

 Description (4): Enter some text to describe the uses for this Activity Template.
 This will display to the User when using this template for their report.

 Form (5): This area is where you will build the body of the Activity Template, adding form elements to have the user input their information for the report.

 Save Form / Cancel (6): commit changes made or cancel any changes to this Activity Template.